 Our Web Site may, from time to time, contain links to and from the web sites of third parties.
 If you follow a link to any of these web sites, please note that these web sites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any Personal Information to these web sites.

 The security of personal information is important to ACM.
 ACM maintains all personal data with technical, administrative, and physical safeguards to protect against loss, unauthorized access, destruction, misuse, modification, and improper disclosure.
 No computer system or information can ever be fully protected against every possible hazard.
 ACM provides reasonable and appropriate security controls to protect personal information against foreseeable hazards.

-ACM members may access the information contained in their membership records and correct and update their member profile and mailing information by logging into myACM and clicking on the "My Contact Information" link at left.
-For further assistance please contact ACM's Member Services Department by phone: +1-212-626-0500, 800-342-6626, fax: +1-212-944-1318, or email: [email protected].
+ACM Members may access the Personal Information contained in their membership records and correct and update their member profile and mailing information by logging into myACM and clicking on the "My Contact Information" link at left.
+For further assistance please contact ACM's Member Services Department by phone: +1-212-626-0500, 1-800-342-6626, fax: +1-212-944-1318, or email: [email protected].

 Questions, comments and requests regarding this Policy should be sent to [email protected]

 For more information about ACM's management of personal data, contact us at [email protected].